Evolution and explosions of metal enriched supermassive stars: proton rich general relativistic instability supernovae: Introduction

+The galaxy merger scenario predicts extremely high infall rates (up to $\sim 10^4$ $\msun$/year) over relatively short periods of time ($\sim 10^4$ years) on parsec scales.
+These rapid inflows then translate to possibly comparable accretion rates \citep[see][]{Mayer2015ApJ...810...51M} onto a supermassive protostar.
+In the most extreme cases, specifically when both merging galaxies have virial masses greater than $10^{11}$ $\msun$, the protostar will continue to accrete gas until it collapses due to the GR radial instability.
+However, in the mergers of less massive galaxies, infall rates of order $10^3$ $\msun$/year are expected.
+The protostars formed by these inflows eventually transition to supermassive stars (M $\sim 10^{3-5}$ $\msun$) due to reservoir exhaustion \citep[][]{schleicher2013,Sakurai2015MNRAS.452..755S,Mayer2015ApJ...810...51M}.
+In this paper, we focus on the evolution and explosions of these supermassive stars.

-The behavior of such metal enriched supermassive protostars has been investigated previously \citep{fuller1986,montero2012}.
+The behavior of metal enriched supermassive protostars has been investigated previously \citep{fuller1986,montero2012}.
 In particular, it was shown that if the protostars collapse due to the GR radial instability, then this collapse can cause an explosion powered by the CNO cycle (which we will term a proton rich or pr-GRSN, to differentiate it from an $\alpha$ process driven GRSN). pr-GRSNe were first investigated in \citet{fuller1986}.
 They used a 1D post Newtonian (PN) code with a 10 isotope nuclear reaction network and found several exploding models spanning the mass range $5\times 10^5 - 10^6$ $\msun$.
 The metallicity floor for the lowest mass model was $5\times 10^{-3}$.
 Subsequently, \citet{montero2012} used a 2D BSSN code with parameterized heating rates to investigate models with similar mass, and they were able to include the effects of rotation.
 For their non rotating models, they found explosions with the same masses as \citet{fuller1986}, but with slightly higher metallicity.

-We use a GR 1D hydrodynamics code coupled to a 153 isotope network.
-The large network allows us to more accurately follow the dynamics of the explosion at higher temperatures, and we thus find a lower metallicity floor than in previous works.
-After running our simulations, we post process the hydrodynamical trajectories with a 514 isotope network designed to fully follow the rp-process on the proton rich side.
+We extend these studies firstly to take stellar evolution into account, so that we can investigate the eventual collapse or explosion of models which were found to be stable by previous works, and secondly to incorporate more accurate energy generation.
+We follow the collapse of SMSs with a 1D GR hydrodynamics code coupled to a 153 isotope network.
+The large network allows us to follow the dynamics of the explosion at higher temperatures, and we thus find a lower metallicity floor than in previous works.
+After running our simulations, we post process the hydrodynamical trajectories with a 514 isotope network designed to fully follow the low temperature rp-process on the proton rich side.
 Contrary to the conclusions of previous works, we find that the rp-process can play a critical role in the explosion.